catalyst-cloud/catalystcloud-docs/source/tutorials/using-packer-to-build-custom-bootable-images-on-the-catalyst-cloud.rst

 .. note::

- The process of building a new image takes some time, now would be a good time to make a cup of tea.
+ The process of building a new image takes some time, so now would be a good time to make a cup of tea.

 Booting an image
 =================

-Once the packer build command is complete our newly build image should be
+Once the packer build command is complete, your newly build image should be
 available:

 .. code-block:: console